nus-tic4002-AY2021S2/tp2/docs/DeveloperGuide.md

     * 3a1.
 AddressBook shows an error message.

       Use case resumes at step 2.

+**Use case: Delete a group**

+**MSS**

+1. User requests to list groups
+2. AddressBook shows a list of groups
+3. User requests to delete a specific group in the list
+4. AddressBook deletes the group

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

 *{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 persons and 100 groups without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 *{More to be added}*